Lapin0t/grothendieck-cern/english.md

 by Dr. John Todd and Dr. William McLarney in Woods Hole, Massachusetts, USA (Nancy Todd, The Book of the new alchemists, Dutton, New York 1977).
 [^2]: Alas!
 No other than Nobel Prize winner E. Rutherford, who in 1932 saw "no practical application for research on the atom".
-[PN: footnote without indication of origin].
+[TN: footnote without indication of origin].
 [^3]: [https://sciences-critiques.fr/allons-nous-continuer-la-recherche-scientifique/]()
 [^4]: [https://sniadecki.wordpress.com/2012/05/20/grothendieck-recherche]()